SuperOfficeDocs/superoffice-docs/docs/en/learn/intro.md

 ## SuperOffice CRM - Core system

 Whether you are a marketer, a sales rep or a support agent – SuperOffice CRM is built for everyone.
-Our set of core features helps all teams organize their contact information, keep all data in one place, manage tasks, documents and emails, and follow up with customers!
+Our set of core features helps all teams organize their contact information, keep all data in one place, manage to-dos, documents and emails, and follow up with customers!

 A system to manage and follow up all contacts, sales and projects.
 The core of the system are the Company card and Contact card.
 All information and communication concerning a company and contact are stored in these cards.